jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “preCICE tracks how much time progress is made by each component.
-It can either use its own time step or follow the time step of the first component.”
+- preCICE tracks how much time progress is made by each component.
+It can either use its own time step or follow the time step of the first component.

 From a technical perspective, considering preCICE's architecture and features:
 - preCICE manages logical coupling time, ensuring that participants progress in a synchronized way.
 It supports explicit and implicit coupling schemes, fixed-point iterations, and can prevent time drift between solvers, which addresses many time-advancement-related requirements.